Endless Travel Plans

 💰 $300–$500/day 📅 Mar–May, Sep–Nov 👶 Best ages: 6+

-No photo prepares you for it.
-That's the universal reaction, and it holds true for kids too — even the ones glued to their phones will put them down at the South Rim.
-The Bright Angel Trail's first rest stop is 1.5 miles down, manageable for most kids 6 and up, and the Junior Ranger Program (free) gives younger kids a structured way to engage with the park.
+No photo prepares you for it — even kids glued to their phones put them down at the South Rim.
+The Bright Angel Trail's first rest stop is 1.5 miles down, manageable for most kids 6 and up; the Junior Ranger Program (free) gives younger kids a structured way to engage with the park (source: nps.gov/grca).

-The Grand Canyon Railway from Williams, AZ adds a scenic train ride to the experience.
-Stay in Williams or Flagstaff instead of in-park lodges to save $100+ per night.
+The Grand Canyon Railway from Williams, AZ adds a scenic train ride.
+Stay in Williams or Flagstaff instead of in-park lodges to save $100+/night.
 Vehicle entrance is $35 for a 7-day pass.
-Avoid summer — temperatures above 100°F at the canyon floor make hiking dangerous for kids.
+Avoid summer — canyon-floor temps above 100°F make hiking dangerous for kids.

 San Antonio, Texas